narendrarana3/telegram-scraper-adder/README.md

 > pip install requests

-IF YOU ENCOUNTER ANY PROBLEM OR HAVE QUESTIONS,
+IF YOU ENCOUNTER ANY PROBLEM OR HAVE QUESTIONS

 MESSAGE US > https://t.me/darkestscripts